We all became acutely aware of our patience levels the past few years and one massive contributing factor: dealing with face mask issues.

 1. Glycerin

 It’s not just a beloved make-out song from the nineties.
 Glycerin in soap and shaving cream can create a thin film on your glasses that can prevent fogging.
-To try this method, apply a small drop of either soap or shaving cream to the exterior lens of your glasses and gently rub it in.
+To try this DIY method, apply a small drop of either soap or shaving cream to the exterior lens of your glasses and gently rub it in with a microfiber cloth.
 Rinse with water and let your glasses air dry.

 This isn’t a permanent fix in any capacity, but it can help you avoid foggy glasses for a few hours.
 It also works in a pinch if you don’t have another solution handy.